 When the first section of the M1 was built, 71 bridges were provided.
 The cost of including another four for the service areas was relatively tiny, and much less than going back later and fitting the bridges when the service stations were ready.
 This was decided with very little debate.

 The first services were all experiments.
-Watford Gap didn't make much use of its bridge, but the bridge did allow the southbound side to serve customers three weeks earlier.
+Watford Gap didn't make much use of its bridge, though it did allow the southbound side to serve customers three weeks earlier.
 Newport Pagnell decorated their bridge and made it an integral part of the design, even though it didn't see much use.
-At Toddington, the bridge was a nuisance: it was built before the service area had been designed, and it turned out to seriously limit the design possibilities.
+At Toddington, the bridge was a nuisance: it was built before the service area had been designed, and its position turned out to be very awkward and inconvenient.

 Building Above The Motorway

 Within the following few years, bridges became a bit of a fashion accessory.
-They helped architects to create unique and striking designs while the public had never had an opportunity to stand and admire the fast-moving traffic before and seemed to relish it.
+They helped architects to create unique and striking designs while the public relished the opportunity to stand and admire the fast-moving traffic.

 The five services with facilities above the motorway are: Charnock Richard, Knutsford, Keele, Leicester Forest East and Medway (Farthing Corner).
 They were all built between 1963 and 1966, and after that the priority became building things cheaply.
-These five cover some of the UK's oldest, and therefore busiest, motorways, so are well-remembered.
+These five cover some of the UK's oldest, and therefore busiest, motorways, which may be why the unusual layout is so well remembered.

 Cover It Up Rule

 In the following few years, operators would normally give their bridges a shelter, for customer and staff convenience.
-Despite the appearance of a roof and walls, this shelter was much less robust than a proper building, causing the bridge to appear cold and damp.
-Wind caused by the exposed location and the effect of passing traffic could even make a sheltered bridge a little unnerving.
+Despite the appearance of a roof and walls, this shelter was much less robust than a proper building, causing the bridge to feel cold and damp.
+Wind and the effect of passing traffic could even make a sheltered bridge a little unnerving.
 Footbridges would continue to be provided by the Ministry, but increasingly they wouldn't be connected to the main building.

 As the motorway network began to expand into quieter regions, lack of traffic became a major problem for new service areas.
 The Ministry established a rule where a service area could provide virtually no facilities on one side, on condition that a short, covered walkway was provided.
 Whole studies were done into which side of the motorway should get the facilities, and formulas produced (although they were probably never used).